its-a-feature/Mythic/README.md

 # Mythic
-A cross-platform, post-exploit, red teaming framework built with python3, docker, docker-compose, and a web browser UI.
+A cross-platform, post-exploit, red teaming framework built with GoLang, docker, docker-compose, and a web browser UI.
 It's designed to provide a collaborative and user friendly interface for operators, managers, and reporting throughout red teaming.

+## Starting Mythic

+Mythic is controlled via the `mythic-cli` binary.
+To generate the binary, run `sudo make`.
+From there, you can run `sudo ./mythic-cli start` to bring up all of the default Mythic containers.

 ## Details
 * Check out a [series of YouTube videos](https://www.youtube.com/playlist?list=PLHVFedjbv6sNLB1QqnGJxRBMukPRGYa-H) showing how Mythic looks/works and highlighting a few key features